Diaosi1317092/Diaosi1317092.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science and Technology (Turing Class), Southern University of Science and Technology, 2023 (expected)
+* B.S. in Computer Science and Technology (Turing Class), Southern University of Science and Technology, 2023

 Work Experience
 ======